Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Spectra of Nearby Black Holes Accreting from the Interstellar Medium

 Figs.~\ref{f-hot2} and~\ref{f-warm2} show the resulting ADAF+Jet spectra for accretion from the hot, low-density interstellar medium and the warm, partially ionized clouds, respectively.
 In each figure, spectra are shown for black holes at 3~pc and 15~pc, varying either $\dot{m}$ or $i$.
 Black holes in the hot interstellar medium remain undetectable even with a jet.
 For black holes in the warm clouds, however, the jet can significantly enhance detectability, particularly in the radio and X-ray bands.
 While the eROSITA detection threshold was far above the predicted X-ray emission in the pure ADAF case, the jet component makes the X-ray band a promising avenue for discovery.

-We again emphasize that the jet model of \citet{2014MNRAS.442L.110X} is phenomenological, and its predictions may differ substantially from other jet models.
+We again emphasize that the jet model of \citet{2014MNRAS.442L.110X} is phenomenological.
 The spectra presented in Figs.~\ref{f-hot}–\ref{f-warm2} serve as illustrative examples, but their resemblance to real accretion spectra remains unknown, as no black hole accreting from the interstellar medium has yet been identified.